 In the Distribution tab you can declare if your extension is free or contains in-app purchases.
 You can also choose who will see it on the Chrome Web Store.

 Declaring in-app purchases

 If you plan to use a third party service to offer additional paid features or subscriptions, choose Contains in-app purchases.
 This option will display an "in-app purchases" badge on your extension's detail page.

 Use the Visibility settings to configure who can see your item in the Chrome Web Store:

 - Public—This option lists your item on the Chrome Web Store for all users to see and install.

 - Unlisted—This option does not create a listing on the Chrome Web Store, but does allows anyone to install your item if they know its Chrome Web Store URL.

 - Private—This option limits installation of your item to specified users only.
 This is typically used for testing before public launch of an item.

 Private visibility: Trusted testers

 Private allows your trusted testers to install the item.
-You designate trusted testers by listing them on your Chrome Web Store account home page.
+You designate trusted testers by listing them in your account settings in the developer dashboard.
+Each email should be associated with a Google account which will be able to view and install your item on the Chrome Web Store.